 Relationship coaching is one of the fastest growing segments in the field of coaching.
 With divorce rates higher than 50 percent, and the marriage rates decreasing every year, there is plenty of demand for coaches that specialize in relationships.

-There are over 100 Relationship Coach Training Programs listed at the International Coach Federation (ICF), so there are plenty of educational programs for new relationship coaches to choose from.
+There are over 100 Relationship Coach Training Programs, so there are plenty of educational programs for new relationship coaches to choose from.

 Every coaching practice is unique, but the median rate for life coaching in New York City is around $150 per hour. (http://www.Payrate.com.)